New to Yoga?

 At the beginning of class we often set an intention for our practice while being seated on our mats.
 Sometimes we chant.
 Some of our teachers play the harmonium, an instrument that creates a drone like a church organ.
 If you feel comfortable, join in the chanting.
 If not, that's okay too.
 The intentionality part of class is not overly long and not mandatory.

-If you're not used to sitting on the floor tell us so that we help with ways to make you comfortable.
-We have plenty of chairs.
+If you're not used to sitting on the floor, we have plenty of chairs.
+Just place one at the back of your mat.

 Some of our teachers do physical adjustments.
 Generally we leave new students alone for a few classes.
 If you would like more help, feel free to ask the teacher.
 As with all relationships, we tend to work more closely with those we know better.